IEEEBerkeley/web-151tapeout/course-info.md

 ### Enrolling in EECS151T

-Fill out [THIS](https://berkie.ee/eecs151-tapeout-join) form to join!
-Our DeCal listing from Fall '24 is [https://decal.studentorg.berkeley.edu/courses/7769](https://decal.studentorg.berkeley.edu/courses/7769).
+Fill out [THIS](http://berkie.ee/bhjq05) form to join!
+Our DeCal listing from Spring '25 is [https://decal.studentorg.berkeley.edu/courses/7769](https://decal.studentorg.berkeley.edu/courses/7769).
 More information about enrollment will be sent to those who fill out the enrollment form.

 ### Prerequisites